ckreiger1/techwriter-resources/docs/blogs.md

 # Blogs

-This is a practice site for MKDocs learning and training.
+This is a practice site for MkDocs learning and training.
 I will add more blog references to this page in the future.

 ## Second Heading